Balance Your Choices

 The Count: 443 calories, 48 g carbs

 Lean beef and black beans make this Mexican dish a good option for a diabetic diet.
 The fiber in the beans can help lower blood cholesterol and control blood sugar.
-The recipe, from Holly Clegg's Trim & Terrific Diabetic Cooking, is full of veggies and light on cheese.
-Enjoy ten small corn chips (1 ounce) with a little guacamole.
+Go heavy on the veggies and light on cheese.
+Enjoy 10 small corn chips (1 ounce) with a little guacamole.